Master of Education: Special Education

 View the current program of study in the course catalog

-Program director: Kimberly Campbell (contact directly with advising questions)
+Program director: Becky Miller (contact directly with advising questions)

 Lewis & Clark’s Special Education master’s program was designed by a collaborative team of public school special educators and college faculty to provide a highly practical, skill-based program based on current research for educators interested in serving students with special needs.
 Faculty members are current or former special educators who have extensive backgrounds in current theories, research, and practice.